Cutting-edge scientific R&D firms recognised at Institute of Physics Business Awards 2020

 The Awards recognise the significant contribution that physicists and physics make in industry and business, and the recipients are notable in their commitment, vision and ingenuity.

-There are three categories of awards – Business Innovation Award, Business Start-Up Award and the new Lee Lucas Award.
+There are three categories of awards – the Business Innovation Award, the Business Start-Up Award and the new Lee Lucas Award.